-Organized by the editors of Canada's Top 100 well-being with and offering Employers, the Nova Scotia's Top Employers award progressive human resources and the Atlantic Canada's Top Employers designation programs and policies.
-At time of recognize employers in Nova Scotia and employers award, the municipality's longest serving employee has served in Canada's four Atlantic provinces that lead their industries in offering exceptional places to work.
-55.21 years.
-This year's winners recognized the importance of positive social connection, prioritizing employee
+Organized by the editors of Canada's Top 100 Employers, the Nova Scotia's Top Employers award and the Atlantic Canada's Top Employers designation recognize employers in Nova Scotia and employers in Canada's four Atlantic provinces that lead their industries in offering exceptional places to work.
+This year's winners recognized the importance of positive social connection, prioritizing employee projects on private property.
+Recognized as an excellent example of a planning approach implementation for the protection and enhancement of the historic built environment, the process maintains the historic and cultural value of the neighbourhood while offering controlled densification.